Kuadrant/multicluster-gateway-controller/docs/how-to/submariner-poc-2-gateways-resiliency-walkthrough.md

 (export $(cat ./controller-config.env | xargs) && export $(cat ./aws-credentials.env | xargs) && make build-controller install run-controller)
 ```

-### Create a gateway
+### Create a Gateway

-We know will create a multi-cluster gateway definition in the hub cluster.
+We know will create a multi-cluster Gateway definition in the hub cluster.
 In `T1`, run the following:

-**Important**: Make sure to replace `sub.replace.this` with a subdomain of your root domain.
+**Important**: :exclamation: Make sure to replace `sub.replace.this` with a subdomain of your root domain.

 ```bash
 kubectl apply -f - <<EOF